Kyamel/gt_guild_records_v3/README.md

 To get started with GTGuildRecords, follow these steps:

     Install Dependencies: Ensure you have Flutter installed on your system along with the required libraries listed in the project's pubspec.yalm file.
-You can install them using flutter pub get librarie.
+You can install them using flutter pub get library.

-    Explore the Database: Once the scanning process is complete, explore the database using the in app functionality or SQLite3 tools or any database management software to analyze the collected data.
+    Build Application

+    To build the application for different platforms, follow these instructions:
+    Android

+    To build an Android APK, ensure you have Android Studio installed.
+Then, open a terminal in the project directory and type:

+    sh

+    flutter build apk --release

+    Windows

+    To build a Windows executable, ensure you have Visual Studio installed.
+Then, open a terminal in the project directory and type:

+    sh

+    flutter build windows

+        Note: You will need the "Desktop development with C++" workload installed in Visual Studio to build for Windows.

+    Additional Platforms

+    You can also build the application for other platforms such as macOS, iOS, Linux, or Web.
+However, please note that these platforms have not been tested.

+    macOS:

+    sh

+    flutter build macos

+    iOS:

+    sh

+    flutter build ios

+        Note: Building for iOS requires a Mac with Xcode installed.

+    Linux:

+    sh

+    flutter build linux

+    Web:

+    sh

+    flutter build web

+    For detailed instructions on setting up your environment and building for different platforms, please refer to the Flutter documentation.

 Contributing